amidaware/trmm-docs/docs/3rdparty_anydesk.md

 Give it a second to execute then right click the agent that you are working with and go to **Run URL Action > AnyDesk Control**

 It launch the session in AnyDesk.

+!!!note
+     You have to have Anydesk installed on the local computer